davidcereal/Important_Political_Entities_Finder/README.md

 If you don't have a subscription, you can still register on the <a href="https://www.foreignaffairs.com" target="_blank">Foreign Affairs website</a> and access 1 full article a month.

-Since 1 article would not provide a very good corpus for this project, I have scraped 100 articles and placed them in an index folder.
+Since 1 article would not provide a very good corpus for this project, I have scraped 100 articles and preprocessed them.
 This way, you can skip the scraping and processing, and go straight to running the web-app on flask.
 See the instructions below.

 ## Run Scraping, Analysis, and Visuzalization